Imraan-Hendricks/tagmaster/README.md

 - **Pre-releases Support**: Seamlessly handle pre-release versions such as alpha and beta, facilitating effective testing and gathering early feedback.
 - **Auto-generated CHANGELOG.md**: Generate a comprehensive changelog file that documents all the changes made in each release, making it easy to track and communicate the evolution of your project.
 - **License Generation**: Automatically generate a LICENSE file, such as the MIT License, providing clarity on the licensing terms of your project.
+- **Small Size, Big Impact**: TagMaster is optimized for efficiency and comes with a small footprint, allowing you to integrate it seamlessly into your projects without bloating your dependencies.
+- **One Install, One Script**: With TagMaster, you get everything you need in a single npm package.
+It's a lightweight and streamlined solution, designed to simplify your workflow without unnecessary complexity.

 ## Installation